pas256/ansible-ec2/README.md

 Now you can run through the [examples](#examples) above or simply list all instance

     ansible-ec2 list

+## Usage

+    ansible-ec2 COMMAND [OPTIONS] [FILTERS]

 ## Commands

--   `help`
-    Get help about a command
+-   `help`  Get help about a command

--   `list`
-    Get a list of instances
+-   `list`  Get a list of instances

--   `info`
-    Get detailed information about instances
+-   `info`  Get detailed information about instances

--   `ssh`
-    Open an interactive SSH connection to a specific instance
+-   `ssh`  Open an interactive SSH connection to a specific instance

 ## Filters

 By default, `ansible-ec2` performs a command against all instances.
 This might be fine for `list`, but far from ideal for `ssh`.
 This is where filters become powerful, by limiting the set of instances a command runs on.

+Multiple filters can be used together to target specific instances.
+In this example, only *m1.large* instances using the *peter* key pair in *us-east-1b* are listed:

+    ansible-ec2 list --type m1.large --key peter --zone us-east-1b

 ### Name